 Step 5: Send the notice withdrawal to all three credit reporting agencies (address above).

 The IRS may send a notice to the credit bureaus and financial institutions you attached to your Form 12277, but don’t hold your breath.
 To be safe, send the tax lien withdrawal to every credit bureau reporting the tax lien notice.

 Should you hire a professional to remove your tax lien?

 Absolutely.
 It’s always smart to get a tax attorney to look over any documents you send the IRS, especially if you’re being audited or applying for tax relief.
 Any information you provide to the IRS can be used against you.
 This will help you avoid expensive mistakes, and protect you from handing over self-incriminating information.
 This goes doubly if you’ve received a tax audit notice, or if you’re dealing with a large tax debt.

 At least find out what your options are under the IRS Fresh Start Program.
-If the IRS filed a tax lien on your property, you may qualify for a free consultation with a senior tax professional.
-Complete this short survey to find out what tax relief programs you are eligible for.
+If the IRS filed a tax lien on your property, you may qualify for a free consultation with a tax professional.